zgaleday/BD4H_L1000/readme.md

 1) If all of the above file are included in your data directory nagivate to src/main/python
 2) To reproduce the models shown in the paper simply run main.py

-#### Running Feature Selection
-We are running recursive feature selection and the current implementation would run before each model training.
-It is therefore recommended to either use our preselected features or run feature selection once (saving you file see docstring in comment) otherwise result reproduction will take several days most likely.
-1) Navigate to line 91 of models.py
-2) sets the select_feats parameter of model.fit == True
-3) Run main.py as before.
-If you want to run single models you can remove models from the array in main.py.
-Valid arguements are "logistic", "tree", "forest", "nnet", "adaboost", "extra", "SVC"

 #### Filtering L1000 Dataset
 Warning this is a very slow and space intensive process it is recommended to start from the preprocessed data above!
 1) Navigate to https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE70138